A Simple First-Order Algorithm for Full-Rank Equality Constrained Optimization

 \subsection{Normal steps}

-Having considered tangential steps, we now show that a decrease in the Lyapunov function $\psi$ may also be proved if a normal step is taken, provided the penalty parameter $\rho$ is chosen large enough.
+Having considered tangential steps, we now show that a decrease in the Lyapounov function $\psi$ may also be proved if a normal step is taken, provided the penalty parameter $\rho$ is chosen large enough.
+Note that the normal step is deterministic.
 We start with a fairly simple observation.